 “Ships are transporting containers, but they can also transport art pieces or sculptures”

-We considered interesting to reflect on the movement of the ships among different countries and continents,and also the mercancy being transported.
-We thought it was interesting to build an abstract shape on top of the ship, as if an art piece or scupture was being transported from one country to another, trying to create brigdes between cultures.
+The design team considered interesting to reflect on the movement of the ships among different countries and continents,and also the mercancy being transported.
+The idea has been to build an abstract shape on top of the ship, an art piece or scupture that could be transported from one country to another, trying to create brigdes between cultures.

 The structure has been conceived to create depth , some walls are facade, others are inner walls, different layers that aims to generate curiosity in people to be discovered.
 The building will look different from all the different perspectives, it will look transparent and open from certain views, but solid and opaque from others.

 The idea is to build a space that invites people to be explored.
-Once you enter the new construction, you see different spaces, divided by walls, different roof platforms allowing the natural light come in through the gaps between them and you need to walk though to discover all the different areas.
+Once you enter the new construction, you see different spaces, divided by walls, different roof platforms allowing the natural light come in through the gaps between them and you need to walk through to discover all the different areas.
 The modern open kitchen will be located on the old ship´s wheel house where the chef´s will be working and welcoming the guests.
 On top of this new entrance a triangular skylight will bring the light to this space .
 The bar, five different dining areas, the central atrium and the terrace will be the different spaces conforming the new floating experience.

 The new structure has been thought to act as a stage for special water festivals and events.

 The main challenge is to build an specific atmopshere where people can enjoy the history of that very special place on a new exciting way.